agathoklisx/libved/README.md

     or overridde functionality.
     A generic comment:
       But the main advantage of this approach is that there is no global state;
-      the functions acts on an instance of a type, or if not, simple their scope is narrow to a specific job that can not change state to the environment.
+      the functions act on an instance of a type, or if not, simple their scope is narrow to a specific job that can not change state to the environment.

       In this whole library, there is neither one out of function scope variable.